 How to Cook Steak in the Oven

 Whether you're making a romantic dinner or a casual meal for friends and family, steaks are always a delightful entree.
 Broiling them in the oven makes steak -- including this flavorful Herbed Steaks with Horseradish recipe -- super quick and fuss-free to prepare.
-Follow these steps to bake it right.
+Follow these steps to broil it right.

 Choose the Right Cut of Beef